-The Independent Trustees receive from the Trust a retainer fee of \$40,000 per year, \$1,500 for each regular Board meeting of the Trust attended and \$500 for each special Board meeting attended telephonically, as well as reimbursement for expenses incurred in connection with attendance at Board meetings.
-The chairman of the Audit Committee receives an annual retainer of \$1,500 and the Lead Independent Trustee receives an annual retainer of \$2,500.
+The Independent Trustees receive from the Trust a retainer fee of \$40,000 per year, \$1,500 for each regular Board meeting of the Trust attended and between \$500 and \$1,500 for each special Board meeting attended depending on the subject matter, as well as reimbursement for expenses incurred in connection with attendance at Board meetings.
+Effective January 1, 2024, the chairman of the Nominating and Governance Committee receives an annual retainer of \$1,500, the chairman of the Audit Committee receives an annual retainer of \$4,000, and the Lead Independent Trustee receives an annual retainer of \$6,000.
 Interested Trustees do not receive any compensation for their service as Trustee.
-For the Funds' fiscal year ended December 31, 2022, the Trustees received the following compensation:
+For the Funds' fiscal year ended December 31, 2024, the Trustees received the following compensation: